 yield protein expression in E. coli

-Inclusion bodies are often considered as a bottleneck in recombinant protein production but they are often related to high protein expression levels (this has for example been reported for insulin production).
+Inclusion bodies are often considered as a bottleneck in recombinant protein production but they are often related to high protein expression levels.
 Several approaches have been developed to limit their formation but only irregular results have been obtained because protein production is product dependent.
 It is for instance possible to produce at low temperature using specific strains.
 However, inclusion bodies can present several advantages:

 They prevent proteins from proteolysis

 They protect the host cell when the recombinant protein is toxic in native conformation

 They are mainly composed of recombinant protein

 Thus, many microbiologists developed protein refolding protocols allowing the exploitation of these inclusion bodies as a source of recombinant proteins.